 My Guide to Starting a Podcast

-As many of your know, I’ve had a podcast called Flinteresting since September 2016.
-Since starting it, I’ve talked with many people who are interested in starting their own.
-So, I decided to put together this quick guide to help them and others getting started.
+As many of your know, I’m currently the co-host and head of the Products That Count podcast, and I had a podcast called Flinteresting a few years ago (reboot coming soon!).
+Since getting into podcasting, I’ve talked with many people who are interested in starting their own.
+As a result, I decided to put together this quick guide to help them and others getting started.

-I currently use Garageband v6.0.5 since the current version of GarageBand doesn’t have podcast-specific features.
-However, that version of GarageBand is showing its age, so I’ve been thinking about trying Audacity soon.
-We record with two Blue mics — one Yeti and one Snowball.
-Additionally, I use Skype with Soundflower to call and record our remote member of the crew, Mike.
-Check out this link for details on setting up remote guests that way.
+When recording and editing Flinteresting, I used Garageband v6.0.5 since more recent versions of GarageBand don’t have podcast-specific features.
+However, that version of GarageBand is showing its age, so using something like Audacity may make more sense now.
+We recorded with two Blue mics — one Yeti and one Snowball.
+Additionally, we used Skype with Soundflower to call and record our remote member of the crew, Mike.
+Check out this post for details on setting up remote guests that way.

-While I initially used SoundCloud for hosting our podcast, I recently switched to Liberated Syndication (aka LibSyn) since it’s more tailored to podcasting.
-I may write more about the differences after a few months on LibSyn, but for more on hosting solutions, check out the iTunes Hosting Partner Comparison.
+While I initially used SoundCloud for hosting Flinteresting, I eventually switched to Liberated Syndication (aka LibSyn) since it’s more tailored to podcasting.
+For Products That Count, we were using LibSyn since day one.
+I may write more about the differences between LibSyn and other solutions, but for more, check out the iTunes Hosting Partner Comparison.

 Once you’ve uploaded your first episode(s) to your hosting solution, you’ll want to take that RSS feed and get your podcast on all of the services!
 Here are the links: